Reading Challenges for PreK-6th graders!

 How to Participate

 Look over the books suggested by our librarians.
 Discuss with your 4th grader some books you feel they might enjoy and help them select 5 to read.
 We strongly encourage you to read and discuss the diverse books your child chooses with them to make this as valuable an experience as possible.
-Remember to ask for one of our Challenge packets and get registered at the library to get the latest news.
+Keep track of your progress and earn prizes on your reading challenge bookmark.
+Stop by the library to see what prizes you have earned.
+Once you’ve completed reading all 5 books, you will be able to select a book to keep from our Reading Challenge bookshelf.

 Start reading, and as they complete each book record the title on the form below or log your reading online at READsquared